vwalsh/truffle-blueprint/readme.md

 # Development

-Modify the a token blueprint (e.g. [./contracts/TanganyERC20.sol](contracts/TanganyERC20.sol)) to deploy the token.
+Modify the token blueprint (e.g. [./contracts/TanganyERC20.sol](contracts/TanganyERC20.sol)) to deploy the token.
 Make sure the contract file name is referenced correctly in [./migrations/2_deploy_contract.js](./migrations/2_deploy_contract.js)

 ## Environment Variables

 Each deployment environment has a different set of mandatory environment variables.
 Add the secrets required for the deployment environment to [.env](./.env)

-Make sure to provide the 64 character long hexa-decimal `PRIVATE_KEY`.
+Make sure to provide the `PRIVATE_KEY`.
+Ether by setting a mnemonic (the twelve word phrase), or a 64 character long hexa-decimal string.
 The associated address will inherit the tokens created by the contract deployment.

 # Deployment